 Jordan Journal of Agricultural Sciences

 <p style="text-align: justify;"><em><strong>The Jordan Journal of Agricultural Sciences (JJAS)</strong></em> is an international double-blind peer-refereed, open-access journal publication sponsored by the Scientific Research and Innovation Support Fund/ Jordan Ministry of Higher Education and Scientific Research and housed at the Deanship of Scientific Research/ the University of Jordan.
-The JJAS is the official journal of the University of Jordan and the continuation of Dirasat: Agricultural Sciences.
-The JJAS is dedicated to achieving the highest standards and requirements of scientific research in agriculture and allied sciences, publishing articles that will benefit academics and practitioners of agriculture, and contributing to the body of accumulated knowledge, both locally and globally.
+The JJAS is dedicated to achieving the highest standards and requirements of scientific research in agriculture and allied sciences, publishing articles that will benefit academics and practitioners in agriculture, and contributing to the body of accumulated knowledge, locally and globally.
 The JJAS is also committed to upholding the highest standards of publication ethics and taking all possible measures against publication malpractices.
 The authors certify that the submitted articles represent their contributions and have not been copied or plagiarized in whole or in part from other works.
 The authors acknowledge that they have disclosed all or any actual or potential conflicts of interest associated with their articles.
-The journal is committed to an objective and fair peer-review of the submitted works for publication and to preventing any actual or potential conflict of interests among the editorial staff, reviewers, and the reviewed material.
-Any departure from the rules defined above is reported directly to the Editor-in-Chief, who is unequivocally committed to providing prompt solutions to any of these types of issues.</p>Deanship of Scientific Research, University of Jordanen-USJordan Journal of Agricultural Sciences1815-8625<ul> <li class="show"> <p>This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.</p> </li> </ul>Yield Stability and Quality of Wheat (Triticum spp.) and Barley (Hordeum Vulgare) Populations Evolving under Different Microenvironments: A review
+The journal is committed to an objective and fair peer review of the submitted works for publication and to preventing any actual or potential conflict of interest among the editorial staff, reviewers, and the reviewed material.
+Any departure from the rules defined above is reported directly to the Editor-in-Chief, who is unequivocally committed to providing prompt solutions to these issues.</p>Deanship of Scientific Research, University of Jordanen-USJordan Journal of Agricultural Sciences1815-8625Dietary Flaxseed Supplementation to Enhance Productivity and Omega-3 Enrichment in Laying Hens

 https://creativecommons.org/licenses/by-nc/4.0